runwayml/learn/docs/how-to/hosted-models.md

 Hosted Models are designed to always be available to service HTTP requests.
 In order to provide this functionality at a low cost to you, Hosted Models have three states which have different affects on request latency.

-* Asleep: The Hosted Model hasn't received any requests for a while and has gone into a dormant state.
+* **Asleep**: The Hosted Model hasn't received any requests for a while and has gone into a dormant state.
 The next request will wake it up, but take a bit longer to process.
-* Awakening: The Hosted Model is transitioning from the dormant asleep state into the awake state.
+* **Awakening**: The Hosted Model is transitioning from the dormant asleep state into the awake state.
 Requests processed during this time may have long response times, until the model is awake.
-* Awake: The Hosted Model is up and running and requests should be processed quickly.
+* **Awake**: The Hosted Model is up and running and requests should be processed quickly.

 No matter which state the Hosted Model is currently in, it will always be able to satisfy any request you make to it.
 The only difference from your perspective is that requests to `/v1/info` anf `/v1/query` may take longer to complete if the model is asleep or awakening.